luisit094/luisit094/_posts/2017-02-01-sample-game.md

 # 1692

-A semester long project in which we concepted out several game idea and built upon one of them.
-1692 was a culmination of each of the teams ideas.
+A semester long project in which we concepted out several games and built upon one of them.
+1692 was a culmination of each of the team members best ideas.
 Deep story, unique art style, branching dialug, and eerie music.
-I as art lead helped maintain the art style and along with the other artist develope and art bible that would be used as refrence for our models.
-We wanted everythign to have a "sketchy" look by emphasizing cross hatching in the textures.
+I as art lead helped maintain the art style and along with the other artist developed an art bible that would be used as refrence for our models.
+We wanted everything to have a "sketchy" look by emphasizing cross hatching in the textures.

 [Download now on PC](https://luisvalle.itch.io/1692)